What Are The Legal Options After A Railway Accident?

 In some cases, such as accidents caused by vehicles stopped on train tracks, outside parties may be deemed to be negligent and thus liable for victims’ damages.

 If you have been injured in a railroad accident, you could be entitled to receive monetary compensation for your damages through a personal injury claim.
-To learn more about the personal injury claim process, contact our team of experienced personal injury lawyers online or call 920-202-8872 to schedule your initial consultation with us.
+To learn more about the personal injury claim process, contact our team of experienced personal injury lawyers online or call 920-202-8872 or toll-free at 866-720-0009.